weidongli20/Smart-contracts/README.md

 ## Background

-Program smart contracts with Solidity: creating a few `ProfitSplitter` contracts.
-These contracts will do several things to automate some company finances to make everyone's lives easier, increase transparency, and make accouting and auditing practically automic:
+This is to program smart contracts with Solidity: creating a few `ProfitSplitter` contracts.
+These contracts will do several things to automate some company finances to make everyone's lives easier, increase transparency, and make accouting and auditing practically automatic:

 * Pay the Associate-level employees quickly and easily.